rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_2.md

     );
   }
   ```
-This makes the application readable:
+This makes the application readable while applying a bit of branding:
 ![filtered background](../assets/background-2.png)

 ### Add the emptyListWidget